SoriaFN/Tools/README.md

 # ImageJ Macros
-**A collection of random ImageJ/FIJI macros I use at the lab for analysis of fluorescence images.**
+A collection of random ImageJ/FIJI macros I use at the lab for analysis of fluorescence images.

-If you find a bug or have a suggestion, send an email (in my profile) or contact me via twitter (@SoriaFN).

-If you use any of this code in your article, please acknowledge it by referencing the corresponding paper or this github repository.

-This project is licensed under the terms of the MIT license.

 ## Macros currently listed (as of Sep 2020)